 COST OF MATERIALS:

 Materials constitute a substantial sum in the final cost of the project.
-The cost of materials includes material cost, applicable taxes, and shipping charges.
-The cost of materials can change over time; hence, a recent project can provide a good reference.
+The price of materials includes material cost, applicable taxes, and shipping charges.
+The cost of materials can change over time; hence, a recent project can provide a useful reference.

 SIZE OF THE CONSTRUCTION: